jmcantrell/arch-bootstrap/README.md

 - `INSTALL_KEYMAP`: The default keyboard mapping (default: `us`)
 - `INSTALL_FONT`: The default console font
 - `INSTALL_TIMEZONE`: The system time zone (default: the timezone set in the live environment, i.e., from `/etc/localtime`, or "UTC" if it's not set)

+#### Packages

 - `INSTALL_MIRROR_COUNTRY`: The country used for mirror selection (default: `US`, possible values: run `reflector --list-countries`)
-- `INSTALL_NUM_PARALLEL_DOWNLOADS`: The number of parallel downloads to perform when downloading packages (set to a positive integer, or `0` to use the default value)
+- `INSTALL_PARALLEL_DOWNLOADS`: If set, enable parallel package downloads; if set to a positive integer, also define the number of parallel downloads

 #### Users